Career Paths in Library & Information Sciences

-The fully American Library Association (ALA) accredited Master of Library and Information Science (MLIS) program at the University of Maryland (UMD) prepares students for careers in a plethora of fields-including government, higher education, archives, museums, libraries, startups and many other organizations engaged in information activities.
-There truly is a broad range of possibilities open to our graduates.
+The fully American Library Association (ALA) accredited Master of Library and Information Science (MLIS) program at the University of Maryland (UMD) prepares students for careers in a plethora of fields - including government, higher education, archives, museums, libraries, startups, and many other organizations engaged in information activities.

 Where do our graduates work?

-The MLIS Job Placement Survey, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates are working in the following fields (with real examples included below).
+The latest Library Journal Placements and Salaries Report, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates who graduated in 2018 are working in the following fields (with real examples included below).

 - Public libraries